XRFoundation/VSCode-TS-autodoc/README.md

 Would be nice to do complete files, as well :)

 ## Contributions Welcome
-I'm too busy to maintain this.
+We are too busy to maintain this.
 Contribute or fork it and let us know so we can use any cool stuff you come up with, too :)